-Modern Europe: Key Topics, Concepts, and Debates
+Modern Europe: Key Topics and Debates

 What is Digital History?
 In answering this question, this course will examine the emergence of the “digital age” over the past thirty years and its considerable impacts upon historiographical methods and practices.
-In doing so, we will analyze and workshop various digital technologies, softwares, and platforms, which are reshaping the ways in which historians “do history” and, equally as important, the methods by which they interface with other scholars and the general public.
-In addition to the World Wide Web, some of the technologies we’ll analyze together include digitized historical archives, keyword searchable bibliographic databases, such as JSTOR, ProQuest, and Google Books, citation management softwares, including Zotero and EndNote, Wikipedia as a peer-to-peer platform for generating and disseminating historical knowledge, Geographic Information Systems and the “spatial turn,” and various history-themed video games and virtual reality services.
+In doing so, we will analyze and workshop various digital technologies, software, and platforms, which are reshaping the ways in which historians “do history” and, equally as important, the methods by which they interface with other scholars and the general public.
+In addition to the World Wide Web, some of the technologies we’ll analyze together include digitized historical archives, keyword searchable bibliographic databases, such as JSTOR, ProQuest, and Google Books, citation management software, including Zotero and EndNote, Wikipedia as a peer-to-peer platform for generating and disseminating historical knowledge, Geographic Information Systems and the “spatial turn,” and various history-themed video games and virtual reality services.

 This course will introduce students to the major ideas, political and economic movements and dynamics, and revolutionary and catastrophic events which, taken collectively, have shaped the modern world.
 Focusing on the 18th through 21st centuries, students will explore the origins of modern politics, industrialization, urbanization, and imperial expansionism, the impacts of colonization on indigenous communities in places such as Africa and South/East Asia, the birth and spread of consumer Capitalism, the “discovery” of fossil fuels and the Second Industrial Revolution, the build-up to and consequences of the First and Second World Wars, and conflicts over (de)colonization between the United States and the Soviet Union during Cold War.